 The tribunal ruled that the trust has to include non-guaranteed overtime for “shift overruns” in the workers’ holiday pay because the workers could not leave at the end of the shift if they were in the middle of an emergency call.

-Regulation 15(1) says that you can decide when you want to take your statutory leave entitlement and Regulation 15(4)(a) requires you to give an Employee notice to your Employer.
-You don’t have to give the Employee notice in writing, but it’s a very good idea to do so.
+You don’t have to give your employer notice in writing, but it’s a very good idea to do so.
 You must give twice as many days in advance of the first day of your leave as the total number of days you want to take for your leave.
-For example, if you want to take 5 days off, you must give at least 10 days’ notice to your Employer.
-Your Employer can refuse your leave request without giving you a reason but you must receive at least 3 days counter-notice of the refusal.
+For example, if you want to take 5 days off, you must give at least 10 days’ notice to your employer.
+Your employer can refuse your leave request without giving you a reason but you must receive at least 3 days counter-notice of the refusal.
 You may have a notice procedure in your employment contract which is better than the statutory procedure.

 The main rules about holiday entitlement during sick leave have been developed by three cases, which are Kigass Aero Components Ltd. V Brown , Stringer & Others v HM Revenue and Customs and Pereda v Madrid Movilidad SA .
 Your employment contract may have better terms and conditions than what has been established by case law, so check its provisions.
 The established principles would only apply to the 4 weeks leave and not the additional 1.6 weeks, and are as follows;